Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/basic_mod.md

 Write the version of the Elin main game that your mod was last confirmed to work with.
 Currently, it’s okay to skip frequent updates to this value unless necessary.
 If the Elin main game introduces significant changes to mods, mods with versions older than the main game’s update will no longer be loaded.

 ::: warning
-This is not your mod's version!
+This is **not** your mod's version!
 Set this version to your game's version.
-E.g. `0.23.196`.
 :::

-Example: `<version>0.23.50</version>`
+Example: `<version>0.23.212</version>`

 ### tags

-Specify tags for the Workshop, separated by commas if multiple tags are used.
+Specify tags for the Workshop, separated by commas(`,`) if multiple tags are used.
 You may register any tags you like.
 Using official tags will make your mod visible in the Workshop categories.

 <LinkCard t="Official Tags" u="https://docs.google.com/document/d/e/2PACX-1vR7MjQ_5hAmavFB8iMW6xm7vSYJg_g8I1s8KtvjBO-N_zNATnsmdmyQsmxQ8z9yEpZxNoc-TTdZm8so/pub"/>